Alopalao/Moving-pieces-puzzle/README.md

 ## How to run

 #### Executable
-To run the game out of the box, double click in the file name `Game.exe`
+To run the game out of the box, go into the folder `executable` and double click in `Game.exe`

 #### Through Console
 To run the game from a console there is a setup needed: